-For its fifth annual Keller Reads!
-One Book, One City program, the Keller Public Library presented two special events with New York Times bestselling author Jacquelyn Mitchard.
+For the 6th annual Keller Reads!
+One Book, One City program, the Keller Public Library presented special events with Pulitzer Runner-up author S.C.
+Gwynne.

-For a sixth consecutive year, the Keller Public Library has been honored with the Achievement of Library Excellence Award from the Texas Municipal Library Directors Association.
+For the seventh consecutive year, the Keller Public Library has been honored with the Achievement of Library Excellence Award from the Texas Municipal Library Directors Association.
 The award recognizes library staff for their commitment to service and educational programming in our community.

-The Keller Public Library kept busy during Fiscal Year 2014-15, assisting 226,211 patrons circulate 499,557 books, magazines, audiobooks, DVDs, CDs and more.
+The Keller Public Library kept busy during Fiscal Year 2015-16, assisting 232,604 patrons, circulating 421,464 books, magazines, audiobooks, DVDs, CDs and more.
 And with hundreds of events and programs annually focused on literacy, computer skills, arts and crafts, and storytelling, it's no surprise that membership also continues to grow.
-More than 28,100 Keller residents currently have a Keller Public Library card.
+More than 28,662 Keller residents currently have a Keller Public Library card.

 The Friends of the Keller Library is a registered non-profit organization consisting of dedicated individuals who care about our community and the future of our children and grandchildren.
 Our mission is to support the Keller Library in its efforts to provide access to information for life-long learning.
 To do this, we raise funds for the Keller Library, mainly, through our bookstore.

 Monthly meetings are on the 4th Tuesday of each month at 6:30 pm, usually at the Library.

 Please stop by and check us out.
 Buy some books or donate some of your own for future resale.
 You will find bargains in every category.

 Another way you can help us in our efforts is to become a volunteer.
 We need people to staff our store for two hours at a time- either 10am-12pm or 12pm-2pm on Wednesdays or Saturdays.